AIcodeAcademy/ArchetypeNodeCLI/containers/c1-node-cli/.ai/layered.architecture.rules.md

 └── system/
 ```

+- Do not create any other folder level inside the layers.

 ## Application Layer
 - The **Application** layer is the entry point of the application.
 - Configuration and bootstrap